dpavot/blah6/README.md

-# BLAH6 RESULTS ON THE Annotation of Human Phenotype-Gene Relations: Identifying Negative Relations
+# BLAH6 results on the Annotation of Human Phenotype-Gene Relations: Identifying Negative Relations